As much as I was enjoying the comforts of Playa del Carmen, I couldn't resist taking an overnight trip to Tulum, an hour south by bus.

 In the days leading up to my departure, I fantasized about escaping the business of Playa del Carmen for a quiet night in a seaside bungalow.

-I decided that if I wasn't going for quality, I'd go for the cheapest option I could find.
-I gave up my online efforts, and decided to pound the pavement once I arrived.
+I decided that if I weren't going for quality, I'd go for the cheapest option I could find.
+I gave up my online efforts and decided to pound the pavement once I arrived.

 Note: There are hostels in the town of Tulum, which is located a few kilometers inland from the beaches and ruins.
 One can rent a bicycle for transportation, or take local buses or taxis, but that wasn't the experience I had in mind.

 The bus dropped us off near the Tulum ruins, and I began walking toward an access road that runs from the ruins south along the coast.